Sue-Mir/Module4_Project_Time_Series_Modelling/README.md

-# Predict with Zillow the top 5 US postcodes to invest in from 2018-04
+# Predict with Zillow the top 5 US Postcodes to invest in from 2018-04

 The Main Goal of this project is to provide analysis and predictions for investing in U.S real estate given the investor's risk and investment profile.